Methicillin-Resistant Staphylococcus Aureus

 Methicillin-resistant staphylococcus aureus produces symptoms no different from any other type of Staphylococcus aureus bacteria.
-The skin will appear red and inflamed around wound sites.
-Symptoms in serious cases may include fever, lethargy, and headache.
+The skin will appear red, swollen, and inflamed around wound sites.
+The area may be painful to touch and be full of pus or other drainage.
+Symptoms in serious cases may include a fever.
 MRSA can cause urinary tract infections, pneumonia, toxic shock syndrome, and even death.

 Yes.
-While MRSA is resistant to many antibiotics and can be difficult to treat there are a few antibiotics that can cure MRSA infections.
-Patients that are only colonized with MRSA usually do not require treatment.
+While MRSA is resistant to many antibiotics and can be difficult to treat, there are a few antibiotics that can cure MRSA infections.
+What steps are taken to treat your infection will depend on how serious your infection is.

 Healthy persons can carry the MRSA bacteria in their nose or on their skin for weeks or even years.
-Healthy people can sometimes effectively clear MRSA from their bodies even in the absence of any kind of treatment, however, unless completely cleared the bacteria can return, especially if the individual undergoes antibiotic therapy.
+Healthy people can sometimes effectively clear MRSA from their bodies without any kind of treatment, however, unless completely cleared the bacteria can return, especially if the individual is prescribed antibiotics.